ssbc/ssb-secure-partial-replication-impl-spec/README.md

 subset of feeds.
 Could start with [simple-ebt](https://github.com/arj03/ssb-browser-core/blob/master/simple-ebt.js).

-### SSB same-as
+### Linked identity

-Inteprets the same-as feeds and presents and interface to query this.
-We have to think how this relates to ssb-friends.
+Module that interprets the linkedidentity purpose feeds and presents an interface to query this.
+We probably should use box2 for private messages to these identities.

 ### ssb-friends